TechnologyAdvice/glambda/README.md

 the endpoints via the corresponding lambda name will spawn the Lambda function and return its results.

+**Environment Variables**

+The system runs a configuration load process which uses the default values, overrides with any initialized (passed) config properties and (lastly) checks for environment variables following the convention `GL_{PROPERTY}`.

 ## The Gateway YAML Configuration

 The [`gateway.yml`](/test/gateway.yml) format was designed to closely match the